firefinancialservices/slate/source/index.md

 Parameter | Description
 --------- | -----------
 `code` | The code for this request.
-Create a URL using this code like this: `https://paywithfi.re/<code>` and share to your customers.
+Create a URL in this format: `https://paywithfi.re/<code>` and share to your customers.
 `type` | Either `DIRECT` or `SHAREABLE`. `DIRECT` is a one-to-one request to the specified mobile number. `SHAREABLE` is a public request that can be viewed and paid by anyone who receives it.